-The second round of betting starts after each player checked their two cards.
-Again, whoever decides to keep playing either has to choose “check” or “raise” the bet.
+The first round of betting starts after each player checked their two cards.
+Whoever decides to keep playing either has to choose “check” or “raise” the bet.
 If one player raises the bet, all the players who want to continue should match that player’s bet accordingly.
 Players who don’t want to continue playing click on the “fold” button.

-The fourth round is when the dealer shows the fourth community card, called the “turn”.
+The third round is when the dealer shows the fourth community card, called the “turn”.
 Another betting round follows after the turn is shown.

 Finally, there is the last community card called the “river”, and that is when the last betting round starts.
 After that round, once all players have clicked the check button, the cards are opened and the winner gets all the chips on the table.

 When it comes to payouts when playing Texas Hold’em Poker against other players, it is pretty simple.
 The winning hand wins the pot.
 In case two players have identical hands, the pot is divided between those players.

 Apart from playing against other players, you can play texas hold’em against the dealer.
 This variant is called Ultimate Texas Hold’em Poker.
 The difference is that there are possible side bets that can be made, but the most important is the blind bet.
 At the beginning of the round, when you place the ante bet, a matching Blind bet is automatically placed by the system.
 The payout for that bet is according to the strength of your hand, regardless if it beats the dealer’s hand or not.
 Payouts are as follows:

 - Royal flush – 500:1